j0eTheRipper/library_webapp/README.md

-# A webapp for managing MOIS's library.
+# A webapp for managing a library